develosi/debugist-project/README.md

 The Debugist App is a simple task manager tool specifically designed for the management of debugging and testing your apps and websites.

-It can be hard to keep track of what testing needs to be done for each project build and also what specific tests need to be carried per code base or package used.
+It can be hard to keep track of what testing needs to be done for each project build, also what specific tests need to be carried out per code base or package.

-With Debugist each project can be set up by an “admin” user and then multiple members of a team can log in and add or delete certain debugging and testing tasks when required.
+With Debugist each project can be set up by an “admin” user, then multiple members of a team can log in and add or delete certain debugging and testing tasks when required.

 Having wanting to keep track of all the testing requirements for my own projects, I thought creating a debugging and testing task manager tool would be beneficial for myself and for others.

-At present the app is set up as a proof of concept to allow an admin user to be able to log in to create and delete projects, while normal users can log in and create or delete tasks to be completed for those projects.
+At present the app is set up as a proof of concept to allow an admin user to be able to log in to create and delete projects.
+While normal users can log in and create or delete tasks to be completed for those projects.

 Admin log in details are: